FreakyBytes/master-thesis/README.md

 I would like to thank Simeon Wiedenmann for the extensive proof-reading of my thesis and for contributing to the BAOS KNX parser library.

+The thesis was handed at 2018-03-21 and defended at 2018-04-16 in Rostock.
+It was graded with 1.0 for the thesis and a 1.1 for the defence presentation.

 Structure of this Repository
 ----------------------------